thevgergroup/undetected-browser-tool/README.md

 If your intent is to occasionally access content to obtain information and properly reference the source, this tool can help streamline your workflow by automating repetitive tasks, thus saving time and effort.

 However, if your goal is to scrape large amounts of data from a website, this project is not intended for that purpose.
 Engaging in large-scale scraping can violate the terms of service of many websites, infringe on intellectual property rights, and potentially cause harm to the website's infrastructure.
-For those needs, there are dedicated web scraping services and tools that are more appropriate and specifically designed to handle such activities.

 Always ensure that your use of automation tools is ethical and complies with the website's terms of service.
 Respect the rights of content owners and use automation responsibly.